Roger River

 Roger River is a rural locality in the local government area of Circular Head in the North West region of Tasmania.
 It is located about 24 km south-west of the town of Smithton.

 The 2016 census determined a population of 59 for the state suburb of Roger River.

 History

 The locality was originally gazetted as Roger River in 1962.
 In 1978 it was re-gazetted as Rogerton, but five months later it was again re-gazetted as Roger River.

 Geography

 The Arthur River passes through from south-east to south-west, and then forms part of the south-western boundary.
 The Duck River passes through from the north-east to the north-west.

+Climate

+Roger River experiences a wet oceanic climate (Köppen: Cfb) with very mild, drier summers and cool, very drizzly winters.
+The wettest recorded day was 21 July 2000 with 67.0 mm of rainfall.
+Extreme temperatures ranged from 35.4 C on 30 January 2009 to -1.6 C on 30 May 1999 and 11 June 1999.

+Climate data was sourced from the nearest weather station at Luncheon Hill.